tsumarios/WebSocket-in-Django/README.md

 pip3 install -r requirements.txt
 ```

-Then, you can run the Django application within the WebSocket server type the following command:
+Then, you can run the Django application within the WebSocket server by typing the following command:

 ```sh
 python3 manage.py runserver --noreload [port]